ethanmoffat/EndlessClient/README.md

 As far as bugs are concerned, character rendering during attack is not being done properly.
 This is the most obvious bug that needs to be fixed, but requires a LOT of manual tinkering and is really quite tedious to get 100% right.

-Concerning refactoring code, I would like to remove all dependencies on singleton instances of World and EOGame if possible and use a more object-driven approach for the packet handler framework.
+Concerning refactoring code, I would like to remove all dependencies on singleton instances of World and EOGame if possible.
 This would require huge sweeping changes so I may just leave things the way they are since there is no real benefit past the code being cleaner.

 Here's the actual to-do list:
  - Character rendering during attack